atimmer/omniconverter/README.md

 1. Install deps: `./runner pnpm install`.
 2. Start dev: `./runner pnpm dev` and open the app.
-3. Paste any supported CSS color (hex, rgb/rgba, hsl/hsla, named keyword) to see live conversions.
+3. Paste a supported value (color, mass, JWT) and see instant conversions.
+SEO routes prefill an example for that conversion.

 ## Notes

 - Tailwind classes are defined in `src/app/globals.css`.
-- Core UI lives in `src/app/page.tsx`; color parsing is in `src/utils/colorConverter.ts`.
+- Omni converter UI lives in `src/components/OmniConverter.tsx`; route configs for SEO pages live in `src/conversion-pages/config.ts`.
+- Conversion modules reside under `src/conversions/` with a small resolver; docs in `docs/ARCHITECTURE.MD`.